thingSoC/thingSoC/examples/eagle6/TSOC-ESP8266-EM/README.md

 various reference and testing circuits for demonstrating the use of the thingSoC libraries.
 These reference designs can serve as starting templates for user designs.

-**TSOC-ESP8266-EM** includes an ESP8266-07 format Wi-Fi module, along with an I2C EEPROM for storing the board configuration information, and status LED's.
+**TSOC-ESP8266-EM** includes an ESP8266-07/12 format Wi-Fi module, along with an I2C NVSRAM (or EEPROM) for storing the board configuration information, RGB LED for status, TMP102 Temperature Sensor, and an ATECC108 Authentication device.

 ---------------------------------------